rreece/rreece.github.io/outline-of-philosophy/invitation.md

 technological capabilities
 underscores the relevance of a philosophical understanding of science.
 Philosophy of science asks: what is science?
-If the diverse inquiries called science have an underlying, universal, scientific method, and if so, what is it?
+Do the diverse inquiries called science have an underlying, universal, scientific method, and if so, what is it?
 How can we tell science from pseudoscience?
 Is science a way of producing knowledge, and if so, are there other ways of knowing?
-It asks: what should we say of the products of science, and in particular, does science make any progress at revealing or approximating truth?
+What should we say of the products of science, and in particular, does science make any progress at revealing or approximating truth?
 Where has science taken us and where is it going?